How to Roast Pumpkin Seeds (and Other Squash Seeds, Too!)

 Step 1: Remove and Wash the Pumpkin Seeds

-Cut a large whole in the top (stem end) of the pumpkin, and remove the top using the stem as a handle.
+Cut a large hole in the top (stem end) of the pumpkin, and remove the top using the stem as a handle.
 For smaller pumpkins, you can cut the pumpkin in half from top to bottom instead.
-Use a long-handle metal spoon or your hands to remove 1 cup seeds from the pumpkin(s).
-Rinse the pumpkin seeds in water until the pulp and strings wash off; drain.
+Use a long-handle metal spoon ($12, Target) or your hands to remove seeds from the pumpkin or squash.
+Rinse the seeds in water using a colander ($12, Crate & Barrel) until the pulp and strings wash off; drain.

-Remove the parchment paper; stir in 2 teaspoons cooking oil and 1/2 teaspoon salt.
-If desired, also add 1/2 teaspoon ground cumin.
-Bake the seeds, uncovered, in the 325 degrees F oven for 10 to 15 minutes more or until toasted, stirring once.
+Remove the parchment paper; stir in 2 tsp. cooking oil and ½ teaspoon salt.
+If desired, also add ½ tsp. ground cumin or another favorite seasoning.
+Bake the seeds, uncovered, in the 325°F oven 10 to 15 minutes more or until toasted, stirring once.
 Transfer the seeds to paper towels to cool.
-You will end up with 1 cup seeds.
-Eat them out of hand as a snack, add them to your favorite trail mix or to a bowl of popcorn, or use them to garnish soups and salads.
-Store the toasted seeds, covered, at room temperature for up to a week.
+Store your roasted pumpkin seeds, in a covered container ($10, Target), at room temperature for up to a week.